By Chaimaa, Monika & Romy

 Up until case Rimšēvič, there has been a clear distinction between the jurisdiction of the Court and the national courts within the system of judicial control in the ESCB.
 This distinction was provided in the Borelli case.
 In Borelli, the Court emphasized that within the procedure laid down in Article 263 TFEU, the Court has no jurisdiction to rule on the lawfulness of a national measure.
 This position cannot be different in case the national measure forms part of a Community decision-making procedure.
 Therefore, it should be up to national courts to deal with such [final] decisions made by national authorities.

 Where Borelli was about final decisions, the case Berlusconi & Fininvest revolved around a preparatory, draft decision of an NCA leading to a final ECB decision.
 In Berlusconi, the NCA’s task was a mere contribution to a final EU act, for which the Court claimed jurisdiction to review – including the preparatory part by the NCA.
 By doing so, the Court thus excluded national courts from performing a judicial review on preparatory acts.
 The arguments of the Court in Berlusconi for this claim of jurisdiction were in essence in line with Borelli, emphasizing that the decision under scrutiny was a final decision by an EU body and thus subject to review by the Court.
 The fact that the final decision was the product of a composite procedure, with one final decision-making organ – the ECB – didn’t matter for the status of the end-decision.
 Insofar this might sound reasonable, since the ECB wasn’t obliged to follow the preparatory act of the NCA.
-The moment the ECB concurred with the draft decision, it took responsibility for the substance of the decision and made it its own.
+The moment the ECB concurred with the draft decision, it took responsibility for the substance of the decision.

 Derogating from the Finality Principle

 By autonomously annulling a national decision, the Court took an unorthodox approach since it diverted from the wording of Article 263 TFEU and from previous case law (Borelli).
 The Court’s main arguments were that the ESCB represents a ‘novel legal construct’ within which a ‘less marked distinction between the EU legal order and national legal order prevails’.
 Moreover, it emphasized that a declaratory judgement and the effects thereof are ‘dependent on its enforcement by the national authorities.’
 Hereby, the ECB’s independence wouldn’t properly be preserved, as the ECB would be dependent on the national outcome of the case.
-It seems like the Court is wary of the risk that Member States will not comply with a mere declaratory judgement.
+It seems like the Court is wary of the risk that Member States will not comply with a merely declaratory judgement.
 It has also emphasized that within the ESCB, the lines between the EU legal order and national legal order have been blurred.
 As to the paramount reason to derogate from previous judgements and established doctrine on jurisdiction, in order to interfere on the national level, we can only guess.

 Stepping Away from the Treaty Mandate?